-Enhancing the European dimension of cultural heritage.
+Enhancing the European dimension of cultural heritage

-In December 2015 Strasbourg’s European district was awarded the European Heritage Label.
+In December 2015 Strasbourg’s European quarter was awarded with the European Heritage Label.
 This label was created in 2007 by the European Commission.
 It aims to enhance the European dimension of cultural goods, monuments, natural or urban sites and remembrance places which bear witness to European history and legacy.
 Its goal is to promote and strengthen the sense of belonging of European citizens to a common identity and a common cultural area.
 It encourages respect, knowledge and attachment of the European citizens to their heritage.

-The European district was labelled thanks to a procedure undertaken by the city of Strasbourg in conjunction with the institutions located in the district (European Parliament, Council of Europe, European Court of Human Rights, Arte…).
+The European district was labelled thanks to a procedure undertaken by the city of Strasbourg in conjunction with the institutions located in the quarter (European Parliament, Council of Europe, European Court of Human Rights, Arte…).
 The label implies an action plan which will be brought into play by Lieu d’Europe in cooperation with the other partners.
 One of Lieu d’Europe’s aims is to promote European values and Strasbourg’s place in the European foundation.
-Lieu d’Europe’s will implement the label by communicating on it, reinforcing educational and digital tools, increasing the number of guided tours of the European district and developing multilingualism.
+Lieu d’Europe will implement the label by communicating on it, reinforcing educational and digital tools, increasing the number of guided tours of the European quarter and developing multilingualism.

 To date, the label gathers 29 sites in 24 countries and will continue to grow.
 In 2015, 8 other sites were awarded: Krapina Neanderthal site in Croatia, Olomouc Premyslid Castle and the Archdiocesan Museum in Czech Republic, Sagres Promontory in Portugal, Imperial Palace in Vienna, Historic Ensemble of the University of Tartu in Estonia, Liszt Ferenc Academy of Music in Budapest, Mundaneum in Mons in Belgium, and World War I Eastern Front Cemetery No. 123 in Poland.